coccon/proffastpylot/docs/2-6_troubleshooting.md

 If you have several Python installations, and some are not included in your `PATH` variable, it might happen that the creation of a virtual environment results in `Error: [WinError 2] The system cannot find the file specified`.

-In this case, the solution can be to give the full path to your Python executable whilst creating the virtual environment: `C:\path\to\your\python\python.exe -m venv prf_venv`
+In this case, the solution can be to give the full path to your Python executable whilst creating the virtual environment: `C:\path\to\your\python\python.exe -m venv .venv`

 ## Execution